alvarogomes/alvarogomes/README.md

-### Hi there 👋
+### Hi there 👋 I'm Álvaro Brito, Welcome!

 <br />

-I'm a self-taught passionate Software Architect from Brazil 🇧🇷
+I'm a passionate Software Architect from Brazil 🇧🇷 Msc. in BigData Analytics - University of Liverpool

 **About me**